More Recommendation

 and to support research into elephants translocation and

 conservation.
-Visitors are welcome throughout the year to join
+Visitors are welcome throughout the year to ride

-the elephant activities, help wash them in the nearby
+the elephant within the centre, help wash them in the nearby

 The centre also strives to educate the public about the